AlphaMaverick28/AlphaMaverick28/README.md

 ## Hi there 👋Here are some ideas to get you started:

 - 🌱 I’m currently learning in cse(aiml)
+- I'm looking for an intership program

   - 📫 How to reach me: atharvkoli47@gmail.com